ve7ggh/CW-USB-Adapter-1.1/README.md

 ### Practice Software

 The CW USB adapter can be used with (but is not limited to) the following web applications:
+More will be added to this list once verified.

 * [MoreCode.World Keyer](https://morsecode.world/international/trainer/keyer.html)
 * [DiDahDit](https://didahdit.com/)